isomerpages/mccy-sgt/_reflect/1-your-stories.md

 I saw a video online on raising money for the Straits Times School Pocket Money Fund and was inclined to donate to give my support.
 I felt that even a small donation from what I saved can make a difference to the community who are struggling to make ends meet.
 But it would be an impactful gesture if everyone can play their part to donate if they can.

 **<span class="has-text-secondary">One hope I have for Singapore is:</span>** For Singaporeans to be gracious to serve others no matter the cost.
 I hope to help by donating and volunteering with like-minded people to stir up the Singaporean spirit.

 &nbsp;

+*Contributed by Wan Yi, 32, Teacher:*

+During home-based learning, I had to teach from my own bedroom... as much as I felt vulnerable, my students must have felt the same way.
+This is a good experience for empathy-building and growing a shared experience.

+I hope that no child should feel ashamed of his/her room or house.

+**<span class="has-text-secondary">One thing I hope to do is:</span>** opening up conversations about social inequality, social mobility and empowering my students to come on board with me to be champions of change through our community projects.

+&nbsp;

+*Contributed by Michelle, 18, Student:*

+I realised that in the midst of the trying times, many of us do try to extend a helping hand, while looking out for each other.
+It makes me learn the impact one can make, even by a small simple gesture of checking up on others, of standing in solidarity with those in need by donating, all these can make a huge impact on how strong we can stand as a community.

+**<span class="has-text-secondary">One thing I hope to do is:</span>** Having tough, difficult conversations with friends and family to discuss how we can help the vulnerable, using that as a platform to encourage others to donate, to volunteer, can eventually send out shockwaves, that incentivize everyone to help each other out and leave a lasting impact.

+&nbsp;